 Anyone who correctly chooses the five main numbers and matches the two Euro numbers will win outright.
 The jackpot is shared if there are multiple winners.

 The EuroJackpot starts at €10 million.
 If no one matches the seven required numbers, the jackpot keeps growing.
-When it reaches the cap of €90 million, it drops down to the lower tiers, paying out to the closest matches—the next in line being 5+1, followed by 5, and then 4+2 and so on.
+When it reaches the cap of €90 million, it rolls down to the lower tiers, paying out to the closest matches—the next in line being 5+1, followed by 5, and then 4+2 and so on.
 In other words, it is possible to win the EuroJackpot grand prize even if you didn’t match all of the numbers, and this is a key feature that can greatly increase your odds of winning.
 In fact, this is exactly what happened in August 2012 when a German lotto player who matched the 5 primary numbers but only 1 of the 2 Euronumbers still managed to score the €27-million grand prize anyway.
-As you’ll see in the odds table below, his chances of winning as a second-tier winner rather than a jackpot winner were much, much better.
-Once it has paid out, EuroJackpot reopens at €10 million and the process begins anew.
+As you’ll see in the odds table below, his chances of winning as a second-tier winner rather than a jackpot winner were much, much better—which is why Eurojackpot is one of the best roll down lotteries in the world.
+Once the game has paid out, the jackpot reopens at €10 million and the process begins anew.

 Odds of Winning EuroJackpot